(2+1)D quantum electrodynamics at finite density on a quantum computer: Conclusions

 \section{Conclusions}

 In this paper, we presented the first proof-of-principle implementation of QED$_3$ with multiple fermion flavors at finite density on quantum hardware.
 To this end, we developed a VQE protocol for lattice QED$_3$ with two fermion flavors, enforcing gauge invariance directly at the circuit level.
-Furthermore, we showed the emergence of phase transitions in the particle number operator as a function of the chemical potential.
+Furthermore, we showed the emergence of density-induced level-crossings in the particle number operator as a function of the chemical potential.
 To this end, we identified three distinct regions in the chemical potential, distinguished by differences in the number operator for each flavor.
+Additionally, using exact diagonalization (ED), we showed that the phases are independent of the sum of the chemical potentials.

 In (2+1)D, no analytical predictions were available for the critical points; thus, we restricted ourselves to small systems involving 10 qubits in our proof-of-concept demonstration.
-These systems remain tractable via exact diagonalization (ED), which we used to benchmark and verify our quantum simulations.
-While current limitations in circuit depth and hardware noise lead to small discrepancies in number-operator differences and larger deviations in the measured energies, our results demonstrate the feasibility of capturing essential features of phase transitions, including critical points, on small lattice sizes.
+These systems remain tractable via ED for lattice sizes of $2\times 2$, which we used to benchmark and verify our quantum simulations.
+While current limitations in circuit depth and hardware noise lead to small discrepancies in number-operator differences and larger deviations in the measured energies, our results demonstrate the feasibility of capturing essential features of level crossings, including critical points, on small lattice sizes.

-In the future, we aim to investigate the scalability of our method to larger lattices using advanced adaptive ansätze such as (SC)-ADAPT-VQE~\cite{Farrell2024} and $\text{(SC)}^2$-ADAPT-VQE~\cite{Gustafson2024}.
+In the future, we aim to investigate the scalability of our method to larger lattices using advanced adaptive ansätze such as (SC)-ADAPT-VQE~\cite{Farrell2024} and $\text{(SC)}^2$-ADAPT-VQE~\cite{Gustafson2024}, since the scaling of the proposed VQE ansatz remains prohibitive on current quantum devices.
 This direction is particularly relevant since the location of critical points is expected to shift with increasing system size due to finite-size effects, as observed in the (1+1)D case~\cite{Schuster2024}.
 Variational Monte Carlo studies of (2+1)D QED at finite density~\cite{Bender2023} indicate that $8\times 8$ lattices suffice to avoid finite-size effects at smaller couplings, whereas the required system size for the couplings considered here remains an open question.